Slovenian cuisine: Foods and dishes

 Soups are a relatively recent invention in Slovenian cuisine, but there are over 100.
-Earlier there were various kinds of porridge, stew and one-pot meals.
+Earlier, there were various kinds of porridge, stew and one-pot meals.
 The most common soups without meat were lean and plain.
 A typical dish is aleluja, a soup made from turnip peels and a well-known dish during fasting.
 The most common meat soup is beef soup with noodles, which is often served on Sunday as part of a Sunday lunch (beef soup, fried potatoes, fried steak and lettuce).
-On feast days and holidays there is often a choice of beef noodle soup or creamy mushroom soup.
+On feast days and holidays, there is often a choice of beef noodle soup or creamy mushroom soup.

 Pork is popular and common everywhere in Slovenia.
 Poultry is also often popular.
 There is a wide variety of meats in different parts of Slovenia.
-In White Carniola and the Slovenian Littoral mutton and goat are eaten.
-On St. Martin's Day people feast on roasted goose, duck, turkey, or chicken paired with red cabbage and mlinci.
+In White Carniola and the Slovenian Littoral, mutton and goat are eaten.
+On St. Martin's Day, people feast on roasted goose, duck, turkey, or chicken paired with red cabbage and mlinci.
 In Lower Carniola and Inner Carniola, they used to eat roasted dormouse and quail.
-Until the crayfish plague in the 1880s the noble crayfish was a source of income and often on the menu in Lower Carniola and Inner Carniola.
+Until the crayfish plague in the 1880s, the noble crayfish was a source of income and often on the menu in Lower Carniola and Inner Carniola.

 Dandelion is popular as a salad ingredient in Slovenia and has been gathered in the fields for centuries.
-Even today dandelion and potato salad is highly valued.
+Even today, dandelion and potato salad is highly valued.
 Since it can be picked only for a short time in early spring, much is made of it.
 Families go on dandelion picking expeditions, and pick enough for a whole week.
-In the Middle Ages people ate acorns and other forest fruits, particularly in times of famine.
-Chestnuts were valued, and served as the basis for many outstanding dishes.
+In the Middle Ages, people ate acorns and other forest fruits, particularly in times of famine.
+Chestnuts were valued, and served as the basis for many dishes.
 Walnuts and hazelnuts are used in cakes and desserts.
 Wild strawberries, loganberries, blackberries, bilberries were a rich source of vitamins.
 Mushrooms have always been popular, and Slovenians liked picking and eating them.
 There are many varieties.
 Honey was used to a considerable extent.
-Medenjaki, which come in different shapes are honey cakes, which are most commonly heart-shaped and are often used as gifts.
+Medenjaki, which come in different shapes, are honey cakes, which are most commonly heart-shaped and are often used as gifts.